setareA/ezshop/Deliverables/GUIPrototype.md

 ![](Images/GUI/select_supplier_transaction.png)

--In the next view, the clerk can add the actual quantity that is in the received package and compare it to the one ordered.<br>
+- In the next view, the clerk can add the actual quantity that is in the received package and compare it to the one ordered.<br>

 ![](Images/GUI/supplier_transaction.png)